 Dear parents and carers,

-At Westcliffe Primary School we are adding a new approach to the teaching of reading in order to help children with their reading comprehension.
+At Westcliffe Primary School we have added a new approach to the teaching of reading in KS2 in order to help children with their reading comprehension.
 This will be taught alongside our normal reading comprehension (ERIC) sessions as well as in other areas of the curriculum where there are opportunities to read texts or books.
 Our new approach (referred to as ‘assisted reading’) will focus on the three aspects of reading fluency.
 I have prepared 2 tutorial videos to assist you: An Introduction to Assisted Reading and An Example of Assisted Reading

 Reading fluency consists of three components: